alexa-samples/skill-sample-nodejs-hello-world/instructions/customize-skill-content.md

             translation: {
                 ...,
                 ...,
                 GOODBYE_MSG: 'Bye!
-Hope to see you soon.', ...
+Hope to see you soon.', <-- CHANGED ...
             }
         },